NoahBeckerman/Ironhack-final-project/README.md

 ```

 # What we have collected from the data
+You can check out a interactive Tableau Workbook on the data here: [Beer Workbook]
 Here we can see the top five breweries and the major information about them.
 Some key points we can take from this data are:
-1.)
-Ale seems to be the most produced for majority of this sample.
+* Ale seems to be the most produced for majority of this sample.
-2.)
-The strongest drink seems to be .1% ABV.
+* The strongest drink seems to be .1% ABV.
-3.)
-There are some companies that have more than one location.
+* There are some companies that have more than one location.

 [![](https://github.com/NoahBeckerman/Ironhack-final-project/blob/master/Visuals/Screen%20Shot%202019-08-14%20at%209.12.23%20PM.png?raw=true)](https://github.com/NoahBeckerman/Ironhack-final-project/)

 Below is a comparison between the average ABV and IBU to styles of beer.
 Some key points from this data is:
-1.)
-IPA seems to be the strongest, and most bitter on avarage.
+* IPA seems to be the strongest, and most bitter on avarage.
-2.)
-Stout seems to be a less bitter alternitive to IPA, with roughly the same strength.
+* Stout seems to be a less bitter alternitive to IPA, with roughly the same strength.
-3.)
-The most mild, least bitter, least strongest beer on avarage seems to be Pilsner.
+* The most mild, least bitter, least strongest beer on avarage seems to be Pilsner.

 [![](https://github.com/NoahBeckerman/Ironhack-final-project/blob/master/Visuals/Screen%20Shot%202019-08-14%20at%209.13.08%20PM.png)](https://github.com/NoahBeckerman/Ironhack-final-project/)

 Another interasting point that was found in the data was how the drink sizes vary based on style.
 Down below is what can be considerd from the data.
-1.)
-IPA, and ALE both come in 5 diffrent sizes.
+* IPA, and ALE both come in 5 diffrent sizes.
 This can idicate that in some markets, the beer can be small and strong, or large and bitter.
 (This adds much complexity to the data.)
-2.)
-The special beers (Other) come in several diffrent sizes, indicating that it might be for a more specific target group.
+* The special beers (Other) come in several diffrent sizes, indicating that it might be for a more specific target group.
-3.)
-The less commonaly consumed drinks such as Porter or Cider come in much fewer sizes, indicating that there might be less of a market for the styles.
+* The less commonaly consumed drinks such as Porter or Cider come in much fewer sizes, indicating that there might be less of a market for the styles.

 [![](https://github.com/NoahBeckerman/Ironhack-final-project/blob/master/Visuals/Screen%20Shot%202019-08-14%20at%209.13.29%20PM.png)](https://github.com/NoahBeckerman/Ironhack-final-project/)